Few-shot Personalization of LLMs with Mis-aligned Responses

 \section{Related Works}

 \paragraph{Few-shot personalization of LLMs.} Few-shot personalization of LLM is to align LLM's responses to a specific user with a limited number of user information such as user profile (\textit{e.g.}, demographic information) or opinions (\textit{e.g.}, previous responses to questions by user).
 To this end, one line of prior works has explored how to input given user information into LLM in a heuristical manner, \textit{i.e.}, prompt engineering; for example, \citet{santurkar2023whose} designs three different templates of input prompt. \citet{salemi2023lamp} leverages the retrieval system \citep{izacard2022unsupervised} to use the given user opinions selectively. \citet{hwang2023aligning} shows that using both user profile and opinions is more effective.
+While PEFT-based personalization method has been explored \citep{tan2024democratizing}, it’s hard to be applied to recent black-box LLMs.
 On the other hand, another line of prior works has proposed learning from other user's data; \citet{li2023steerability} selects the relevant users using collaborative filtering, then learns the soft-prompt \citep{li2021prefix} from the augmented training data from these users' data. \citet{zhao2024group} proposes to train an independent transformer module via meta-learning on several users' data.
 However, both approaches have their limitations; prompt engineering incurs the cost of designing the prompt, and could be limited to fully utilizing the user information due to the absence of learning.
-The learning-based one necessitates other users' data which is hard to obtain in real-world, due to privacy issues.
+The learning-based one necessitates other users' data which inevitably incurs privacy issues.
 Therefore, we propose to only learn from target user's information and find the optimized (\textit{i.e.}, personalized) prompt for that user.

 \paragraph{Prompt optimization with LLM.}